 The FAP Plan covers employees hired prior to January 1, 2003 and includes other District employees that are not employees of the Association.
 It is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-FAP Plan expenses included in employee benefit costs on the Association's Statements of Comprehensive Income were \$1,121 for 2020, \$1,284 for 2019, and \$1,730 for 2018.
-At December 31, 2020, 2019, and 2018, the total liability balance for the FAP Plan was \$114,449, \$129,713, and \$94,491, respectively.
-The FAP Plan was 89.63 percent, 87.55 percent, and 89.56 percent funded to the projected benefit obligation as of December 31, 2020, 2019, and 2018, respectively.
+FAP Plan expenses included in employee benefit costs on the Association's Statements of Comprehensive Income were \$1,481 for 2021, \$1,121 for 2020, and \$1,284 for 2019.
+At December 31, 2021, 2020, and 2019, the total liability balance for the FAP Plan was \$39,135, \$114,449, and \$129,713, respectively.
+The FAP Plan was 96.17 percent, 89.63 percent, and 87.55 percent funded to the projected benefit obligation as of December 31, 2021, 2020, and 2019, respectively.

 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
 The OPEB Plan includes other Farm Credit System employees that are not employees of the Association or District and is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
 The OPEB Plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Comprehensive Income were \$315 for 2020, \$319 for 2019, and \$278 for 2018.
-The total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$219,990, \$209,531, and \$181,820 at December 31, 2020, 2019, and 2018, respectively.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Comprehensive Income were \$333 for 2021, \$315 for 2020, and \$319 for 2019.
+The total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$209,599, \$219,990, and \$209,531 at December 31, 2021, 2020, and 2019, respectively.

 The Association also participates in the 401(k) Plan, which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 For employees hired on or prior to December 31, 2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Association contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of contribution up to the maximum employer contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$494, \$423, and \$379 for the years ended December 31, 2020, 2019, and 2018, respectively.
+Employer contributions to this plan included in salaries and employee benefit costs were \$548, \$494, and \$423 for the years ended December 31, 2021, 2020, and 2019, respectively.
 Beginning in 2015, contributions include an additional 3.00 percent of eligible compensation for employees hired after December 31, 2002.